-The approval processes of regulatory authorities in the United States, China, Europe and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable.
-If we are ultimately unable to obtain regulatory approval for our drug candidates, our business will be substantially harmed.
+The approval processes of regulatory authorities in the United States, China, Europe and other comparable regulatory authorities are lengthy, time consuming, costly, and inherently unpredictable.
+If we experience delays or are ultimately unable to obtain regulatory approval for our drug candidates, our business will be substantially harmed.